LulDelRey/node_challenge/readme.md

 - #### Learn knex + objection

-It took more than i imagined to learn and apply this new orm, but i believe it is working correctly
+It was a real challenge to apply this new ORM, but I've tried my best and I believe is working!

 - #### Organization

-I thought I would complete this challenge faster, but i understimated the challenge, resulted in 2 - 3 days of more work, however the application is working
+First I was overwhelmed with so much I had to do, so I started a kinda o TDD, then I followed the tests lead and now I'm finishing the tests!